jabberjabberjabber/Context-Tester/README.md

 uv sync
 ```

-Ensure you have a running inference instance running an OpenAI endpoint that you can connect to.
+Ensure you have a running inference instance running a KoboldCpp endpoint that you can connect to.
 Ensure that you have a properly formatted creative text such as a novel which has at least enough text in it to max out the tokens you are testing for.

 Run data collection: